coolbong/node-tlv/ReadMe.md

 # node-tlv

-This package is based on node-tlv with some additional features like update
+This package is forked from node-tlv with some additional features including:

+    1. Update a given tag with given value
+    2. Add a TLV under a given tag

 You can find the npm package here: https://www.npmjs.com/package/node-tlv-upgraded